 Like an ageing Mafia boss, I was acutely aware the heights wouldn’t last.
 Tamagotchi’s and Yo-Yo’s had been and died, and Pokémon felt like another craze to sweep through my youth.
-Fast forward 20 years later however and Pokémon is bigger than ever; Sword and Shield sales hit over 16 million within six weeks, a Detective Pikachu movie exists with Ryan Reynolds, and Pokémon GO continues to be one of the biggest mobile apps on the market.
-Pokémon cards have even ballooned back into popularity recently thanks to Logan Paul.
+Fast forward 20 years later however and Pokémon is bigger than ever.
+Sword and Shield sales hit over 16 million within six weeks, a Detective Pikachu movie exists with Ryan Reynolds, and Pokémon GO continues to be one of the biggest mobile apps on the market.
+Pokémon cards have ballooned back into popularity too recently thanks to Logan Paul.

 The Pokémon brand has arguably become a household name from various off-shoots, but the appeal of the core games has kept the franchise alive from generation to generation.
-2005’s Ruby and Sapphire became my temporary cut-off point aged 14.
-My fatigue with the formula however undoubtedly became an awakening for somebody else — binding their first Pokémon experience to a new set of monsters I didn’t engage with.
+2005’s Ruby and Sapphire was my temporary cut-off point aged 14.
+My fatigue with the formula however was undoubtedly an awakening for somebody else — binding their first Pokémon experience to a new set of monsters I didn’t engage with.

 Pokemon has never been bigger, after 25 years (Picture: Nintendo)

 Since then, Pokémon has walked back to its roots to a certain degree.
 Pokémon Let’s Go Eevee and Let’s Go Pikachu, a remake of Pokémon Yellow, was primarily designed to sooth the ageing fans of yore.
 This preceded Sword and Shield which similarly strips out mechanics, as well as some of the Pokedex, to streamline the experience for a wide welcome.

 The release of Pokémon GO in 2016 perhaps inspired this move towards simplification.
 In one downloadable swoop, multiple generations with lingering memories of the franchise were all readily engaged with Pokémon at the same time through their phone.